On its face, the Arab Spring was a spectacular failure. But is it really over?

 Only in Tunisia, where the protests began, did anything resembling a democracy emerge from the upheaval.
 The fall of Tunisian President Zine el-Abidine Ben Ali after a month of street protests in Tunis inspired demonstrations across the Middle East, including the mass protest on Jan.
 25, 2011, in Cairo’s Tahrir Square that fixated world attention on what was prematurely labeled the Arab Spring.

-On its face, the Arab Spring failed, and spectacularly so — not only by failing to deliver political freedom but by further entrenching the rule of corrupt leaders more intent on their own survival than delivering reforms.
+On the face of it, the Arab Spring failed, and spectacularly so — not only by failing to deliver political freedom but by further entrenching the rule of corrupt leaders more intent on their own survival than delivering reforms.

 “It’s been a lost decade,” said Tarik Yousef, director of the Brookings Doha Center, recalling the euphoria he initially felt when the fall of Libya’s Moammar Gaddafi in August 2011 enabled him to return home for the first time in years.
 "Now, we have the return of fear and intimidation.
 The region has experienced setbacks at every turn.”